 Study population

 The Pomeranian population of the Aquatic Warbler comprises breeding sites in northwestern Poland and northeastern Germany, which are nowadays the westernmost remnants of a once widespread European breeding range (Flade et al., 2018).
 After the successive disappearance of several breeding sites in western Poland, the Pomeranian population is now geographically isolated from core breeding sites in eastern Poland (Fig. 1).
 Aquatic Warblers show an extraordinary promiscuous breeding system with uniparental brood care by females which attempt to breed twice between May and July (Schulze-Hagen et al., 1999; Dyrcz et al., 2018).
 Females behave very secretive, but males sing continuously during the breeding season from exposed vegetation structures some hours before sunset to attract mates (Schulze-Hagen et al., 1999; Dyrcz et al., 2018).
 Therefore, population size is assessed by counting singing males in this species, which is also a good indicator for the number of nests (Kubacka et al., 2014).
 Counts take place at the end of May and end of June, during the peaks of the first and second breeding attempts.
 Comprehensive and largely synchronous annual counts were conducted with standardised methodology in Poland in 1993 and 1997 (Krogulec and Kloskowski, 2003), and from 2003 onwards in the entire range of the Pomeranian population.
 In the remaining years only a subset of sites was counted each year.
 Despite conservation actions, the Pomeranian population strongly declined during the last 30 years (Flade et al., 2018).
-After a pilot study demonstrated the successful translocation of Aquatic Warbler chicks from Belarus to Lithuania (Morkvėnas et al., 2025), the reintroduction of the Pomeranian population started with the first translocation from core breeding sites in eastern Poland (Biebrza National Park) to northwestern Poland (Rozwarowo Marshes) in 2023.
-Further translocations to former and suitable breeding sites within the Pomeranian population range (Fig. 1) are planned during the following years
+After a pilot study demonstrated the successful translocation of Aquatic Warbler chicks from Belarus to Lithuania (Morkvėnas et al., 2025), the reinforcement of the Pomeranian population started with the first translocation from core breeding sites in eastern Poland (Biebrza National Park) to northwestern Poland (Rozwarowo Marshes) in 2023.
+Further translocations to former and suitable breeding sites within the Pomeranian population range (Fig. 1) are planned during the following years (within a large-scale EU-funded conservation project).